Recommended books on white papers (and everything else)

 There’s even a light-hearted illustrated version now, with charming paintings throughout.

-Unexpected though it is, the colourful illustrations by Maira Kalman are remarkably well-suited to the text.
+Unexpected though it is, the colorful illustrations by Maira Kalman are remarkably well-suited to the text.

 I often find myself wanting to step into those scenes.